yugabyte/yugabyte-db/docs/content/v2.12/develop/best-practices-ycql.md

 ### JSONB document data type

-YugabyteDB supports the [`jsonb`](../../api/ycql/type_jsonb/) data type that makes it easy to model JSON data, which does not have a set schema and might change often.
+YugabyteDB supports the [`jsonb`](../../api/ycql/type_jsonb/) data type to model JSON data, which does not have a set schema and might change often.
 You can use JSONB to group less interesting and less accessed columns of a table.
 YCQL also supports JSONB expression indexes that can be used to speed up data retrieval that would otherwise require scanning the JSON entries.

-{{< note title="Use jsonb columns only when necessary" >}}
+{{< note title="Use JSONB columns only when necessary" >}}

 `jsonb` columns are slower to read and write compared to normal columns.
 They also take more space because they need to store keys in strings and make keeping data consistency harder.
 A good schema design is to keep most columns as regular ones or collections, and only using `jsonb` for truly dynamic values.
 Don't create a `data jsonb` column where you store everything, but a `dynamic_data jsonb` column and other ones being primitive columns.